arwalkerlab/AutoParams/README.md

 [![DOI](https://zenodo.org/badge/623450123.svg)](https://zenodo.org/badge/latestdoi/623450123)

-This repository contains the necessary files to build and deploy a Docker container which provides a web-based generator for forcefield parameters to be used in classical molecular dynamics.
+This repository contains the necessary files to build and deploy a web-based generator for forcefield parameters to be used in classical molecular dynamics.

 The current (public) implementation uses entirely open source engines on the back end.